Friday, 1 July 2022 | 4 min read

 It’s worth noting, however, that there are possibilities for 5G technology and fixed-line infrastructure to work together to improve speed outcomes for rural and regional Australian communities.
 Earlier this year, NBN achieved a world record for long-range 5G transmission.
 The successful trial was exploring how 5G technology could optimise the existing NBN network in remote and regional communities.

 It may take some time until the capabilities of 5G technology are fully realised, however, it’s encouraging to see some early success.

 Just about every industry can benefit from gigabit speeds.

-While nationwide gigabit speeds may not be on the cards for the immediate future, we’re certainly seeing steps in the right direction with the fibre expansion package and the rollout of 5G across the country.
+While nationwide gigabit speeds may not be on the cards for the immediate future, we’re definitely seeing positive steps forward.
+NBN’s Fibre Connect and Enterprise Ethernet fibre expansion packages as well as the rollout of 5G is a good start.
 Who knows – gigabit speeds for all Australians may not be too far away, after all!

 Looking for ultra fast speeds to power your business?

 Find out if you’re eligible for $0 fibre upgrade built out to your premises with our free address checker.
 To learn more, call our friendly Australian-based team of experts on 1300 161 625.